genius92606/simple-3D-software/README.md

 ```
 2. Click the drop down menu at the left, and click "add" to add a built-in object or click "Load obj" to read objects.
 ![](https://i.imgur.com/IhAxQ4V.png)
-3. If you choose "Load obj", it will pop up a file directory and you can choose files from the bottom right.
+3. If choosing "Load obj", it will pop up a file directory and the user can choose files from the bottom right.
 ![](https://i.imgur.com/qK1QTp2.png)
-4. After adding new objects, the windows will add an extra section like below, you can change color, translate, rotation, scale of the object.
-If you don't want the built-in color, you can further loading customize textures by clicking "Load Texture"
+4. After adding new objects, the windows will add an extra section like below, the user can change color, translate, rotation, scale of the object.
+Other than built-in color, we also provide the user to load customize textures by clicking "Load Texture"
 ![](https://i.imgur.com/YrwHcA6.png)
 5. Holding scrolling wheel and moving to change perspective.
 6. Scroll the wheel to zoom.